HubRise/website/content/blog/20250117-new-permissions-system/en/__post.md

 ## Get Started

 The new permissions system is already in place.
 You can review and update user roles from the **SETTINGS > Permissions** section in your HubRise back office.

-For a detailed breakdown of roles and settings, see our [Permissions documentation](/docs/permissions).